Building a Kid-Friendly Fall Vegetable Garden

 Kid-Friendly Tip: Let them help pick out the plants and decide what they look forward to eating at harvest.
 You never know, your child might just be willing to try a new vegetable after they have cared for and watched it grow!

-4. Plant & Nurture
+4. Plant and Nurture

 This is the fun part!
 Follow the instructions on the back of the plants to make sure you follow spacing and depth guidelines as it can be crucial to successfully growing plants.
-If you are really gung-ho you can even research what plants go best beside other plants (but don’t worry it is not imperative).
+If you are really gung-ho, you can even research what plants go best beside other plants (but don’t worry it is not imperative).

 5. Harvest